WesselBraakman/NoBBQ/README.md

 5. Create prompts (context and questions)
 6. Send prompts to various LLM systems (e.g. ChatGPT, Perplexity, Gemini, ...)
 7. Document responses
-8. Review the responses (do they contain bias)
+8. Review and score the responses (do they contain bias)
 9. Report conclusions